Celebrating the Top 10 Marvel Moms of the MCU

 1. Frigga – Mother of Thor and Loki

 As the mother of Thor and Loki, Frigga was responsible for raising two very different boys.
 Despite the pride and strength possessed by both of her sons, Frigga was always able to see and tend to the vulnerability within each of them.
 When Loki was locked in a cell in Asgard in Thor: The Dark World, Frigga struck a perfect balance between accountability and compassion when speaking to her son.
 She reminded him that he was there because of his own choices, but did what she could to make him comfortable, visited him, and offered him wisdom.

 When Thor lost his way in Avengers: Endgame, and crossed paths with his mother during the Time Heist, she knew right away that her son was from the future, noting that it “had not been kind” to him.
-Just as she did with Loki, she offers Thor the wisdom he needed in one of his darkest hours.
-When her sons were lost, she always knew just what to say to help them find their way.
+Just as she did with Loki, she offers Thor needed wisdom in one of his darkest hours.
+Whenever her sons were lost, she knew just what to say to help them find their way.
 After her death, her sons always remembered the insight she gave them.

 Whether they are offering guidance in dark times, giving inspiration as role models, or putting their lives on the line to keep their children safe, the mothers in the Marvel Cinematic Universe are heroes in and of themselves.
-The wisdom, strength, and sacrifices that they make are worthy of just as much note as the victories their children achieve and the hardships that they help their children get through.
+The wisdom, strength, and sacrifices that they make are worthy of just as much note as the victories their children achieve.

 Who are your favorite MCU moms?
-Let us know in the comments and don’t forget to Let Your Geek Sideshow!
+Join the conversation with other Marvel fans over at Sideshow Social Network or in our Atomic Misfits Facebook Group, and don’t forget to Let Your Geek Sideshow!